Alresford Community Choir excelled and raised over £3,000 for the Murray Parish Trust #2MillionSteps appeal

 St John's Church

-The beginning of this Autumn Term - the start of our 7th season - is the best time to join the choir but do not hesitate to come along to St John's at any time.
-You can also contact us via this link below:
+The start of our new season is always the best time for new members, as we will often embark on less familiar music, but do not hesitate to come along to one of our rehearsals at any time of the year - you will always be welcomed.
+You can also make contact with us via this link below:

 We will be delighted to meet you and will give you a very warm welcome!